craws/OpenAtlas/sphinx/source/entity/event.rst

 Move
 ****

 * **From** - a :doc:`place` as a start point
 * **To** - a :doc:`place` as a destination point
 * :doc:`artifact` - to select artifacts that were moved
 * :doc:`Person <actor>` - to select persons that were moved

+For step by step instructions have a look at our :doc:`/examples/index`.

 Acquisition
 ***********